trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 Maybe you should think about enabling Nagle's algorithm (`tcp_nodelay off;`) but it really depends on what is your specific workload and dominant traffic patterns on a service. `tcp_nodelay on;` is more reasonable for the modern web, the whole delay business of TCP was reasonable for terminals.
 Typically LANs have less issues with traffic congestion as compared to the WANs.
 The Nagle algorithm is most effective if TCP/IP traffic is generated sporadically by user input, not by applications using stream oriented protocols like a HTTP traffic.

-So, for me the recipe is simple:
+So, for me, the recipe is simple:

-- small payloads
+- bulk sends or HTTP traffic
 - applications that require lower latency
 - non-interactive type of traffic